HSE's land use planning methodology

 Exclusions

-Smaller - guest houses, hostels, youth hostels, holiday homes, halls of residence, dormitories, holiday caravan sites, camping sites DT2.2 x1 Accommodation of less than 10 beds or 3 caravan / tent pitches - Level 1 Minimal increase in numbers at risk
+Smaller - guest houses, hostels, youth hostels, holiday homes, halls of residence, dormitories, holiday caravan sites, camping sites DT2.2 x1 Accommodation of less than 10 beds or less than 3 caravan / tent pitches - Level 1 Minimal increase in numbers at risk

-Larger - hotels, motels, hostels youth hostels, holiday camps, holiday homes, halls of residence, dormitories, holiday caravan sites, camping sites DT2.2 x2 Accommodation of more than 100 beds or 33 caravan / tent pitches - Level 3 Substantial increase in numbers at risk
+Larger - hotels, motels, hostels youth hostels, holiday camps, holiday homes, halls of residence, dormitories, holiday caravan sites, camping sites DT2.2 x2 Accommodation of more than 100 beds or more than 33 caravan / tent pitches - Level 3 Substantial increase in numbers at risk

 DT2.3 - Transport Links Motorway, dual carriageway Major transport links in their own right i.e. not as an integral part of other developments - Level 2 Prime purpose is as a transport link.
 Potentially large numbers exposed to risk, but exposure of an individual is only for a short period